Weiwei-Su112/Adaptive-LASSO-for-higher-order-oscillatory-systems/README.md

 * S085.csv

-and are put in the root repository.
+and are put in the root directory.
 Any other data from the folder "structural_connectivity_matrices" can be easily implemented, and is explained in the next section.

 Also,